adellej/beans/docs/usage.rst

 A string identifier to label each code run you do.
 It can include the location that the chains and analysis are saved.
 E.g. if I were modelling SAX J1808.4--3658 I would choose something like ``run_id = "1808/test1"``.

 If the package is installed as recommended, you can run the code from within the directory in which you wish to store the output

+The ``run_id`` will also specify the name of the ``.ini`` file that will be saved as a record of the run parameters, and can be used to restart/redo the run by initialising a new Beans object via the ``config_file`` parameter

 - **threads**
 This is required because emcee runs in parallel, so needs to know how many threads (or how many cores your computer has) that it can run on.
-This is usually 4 for a standard computer.

 - **ref_ind**
 Index of the adopted reference burst, for "burst train" mode.
 In this mode the code simulates the burst train both forward and backward in time, so the reference burst should be in the middle of predicted burst train; don't forgot Python indexing starts at 0.
 This burst will not be simulated but will be used as a reference to predict the times of other bursts.